ampproject/amphtml/build-system/tasks/extension-generator/extension-doc.template.md

 [/example][/filter]

+### Standalone use outside the AMP environment (optional)

+Information on Bento AMP usage.

+#### Bento Example

+Code snippet of component usage in Bento.

 ### Behavior users should be aware of (optional)

 What to do if they want behavior.
 How to work around it.